What do we offer?

 Life In Pupillage

 Pupils are assessed over a 40-week period.
 Pupils usually sit with four pupil supervisors, with each rotation lasting 10 weeks.
-Pupil supervisors are mid- to senior-level juniors and only ever have one pupil at a time.
-You will sit in your pupil supervisor’s room, accompany them to court and arbitration hearings and mediations/other settlement meetings and (other than for exceptional reasons) attend their conferences and telephone conferences.
+Pupil supervisors are mid to senior-level juniors and only ever have one pupil at a time.
+Subject to special arrangements during the Covid-19 pandemic, you will sit in your pupil supervisor’s room, accompany them to court and arbitration hearings and mediations/other settlement meetings and (other than for exceptional reasons) attend their conferences and telephone conferences.
 This gives you broad exposure to the major tools of the commercial barrister’s trade – advocacy (written and oral), drafting pleadings, opinion writing, legal research, preparation of notes on evidence, trial preparation (including witness handling) and negotiation skills.

 ADVOCACY TRAINING AND ASSESSMENT